Chen Zhi (businessman): Career

 Chen Zhi went to Cambodia and invested in the real estate market in 2011.
-On February 16, 2014, he obtained Cambodian citizenship through an immigrant investor program.
+On 16 February 2014, he obtained Cambodian citizenship through an immigrant investor program.
 In 2015, he founded the Prince Holding Group, which later expanded into various fields such as banking, finance and tourism, becoming one of the largest business groups in Cambodia.
+The company established the "Prince Foundation" in 2015, and the total amount of donations has exceeded US$16 million.
+The group was headquartered in Sihanoukville as one of the earliest Chinese corporate entities, contributing to the city's economic shift as a seaside resort to a regional gambling centre, later branching out to Phnom Penh and Chrey Thum.
+Chen was publicly known for his philanthropy, contributing the equivalent of US$3,000,000 to Cambodia's COVID-19 vaccine purchases and funding scholarship programs with the Ministry of Education, Youth and Sport.
 The official website of the Prince Group stated that Chen Zhi also actively participated in charity work to help the local Cambodian community develop better.
-The company established the "Prince Foundation" in 2015, and the total amount of donations has exceeded US$16 million.
 He has served as an advisor to the Ministry of Interior since 2017.
+In 2017, Chen also became the founding chairman of Cambodia Airways, a position he held until December 2023.

-On July 20, 2020, he was awarded the honorary title of Neak Oknha.
+On 20 July 2020, he was awarded the honorary title of Neak Oknha.
 In 2021, Chen Zhi won the Best Entrepreneur of the Stevie Awards.
 He has deep connections with several senior Cambodian officials and has served as an advisor to Sar Kheng, Heng Samrin and Hun Sen.

 It is still unclear how Chen Zhi accumulated such a huge fortune.
 Prince Group had been investigated by Chinese police between 2020 and 2022.
-Since May 2020, the Beijing Municipal Public Security Bureau has set up a special task force to investigate Prince Group.
-People’s courts in seven different Chinese provinces have ruled that the grassroots and relevant employees of Prince Group have committed gambling and money laundering crimes, but Prince Holding Group and Chen Zhi himself have not been prosecuted.
-The company claimed that it was the result of criminals impersonating it.
+In May 2020, the Beijing Municipal Public Security Bureau has set up a special task force to investigate Prince Group.
+Since then, seven different Chinese provincial courts have ruled that the various employees of Prince Group have committed gambling, illegal under both Cambodian and Chinese law, and money laundering crimes, but Prince Holding Group and Chen Zhi were not prosecuted at the time.
+The company claimed that it was the result of criminals impersonating "impersonation by criminal elements."

+In 2021, a consortium led by Chen purchased a 50% stake in Cuba's largest cigar producer Habanos S.A.

+According to U.S. authorities, Chen held citizenships of Cambodia, Cyprus, St Lucia and Vanuatu, and maintained residency in Cambodia, Singapore, Taiwan and the United Kingdom.
+After his extradition to China, both Chinese and Cambodian authorities ascribed his original Chinese citizenship to Chen.